 Understanding what a cap table is and how shares or options work in an ESOP can go a long way in understanding how you are being compensated.
 This article sets out the definition of a cap table and its role in startups.

 What is a Cap Table?

 A cap table (also referred to as a capitalisation table or capital table) sets out the ownership of all the company’s shareholders.
 Shareholders include founders, employees who hold options in the company and any investors.
 In addition to listing the names of shareholders, a cap table will also list out the portion of ownership and any distributed securities.
-In short, a cap table lists who owns what securities in a startup.
+In short, it lists who owns what securities in a startup.

 You can download LegalVision’s free cap table template to manage all your equity.

 To understand how much of a company a person owns, they will need to have the fully diluted share count (compared to the basic share count).
 The fully diluted share count is the complete sum of not only all existing shares but also the value of any other securities such as options, warrants and unissued options that may eventually be converted into shares (exercised).
 It is common for investors to see their ownership of the company expressed regarding fully diluted shares.
 This calculation assists them with conservatively determining the true value of their shares.

 There are a number of benefits of having a cap table that is frequently updated and can model forecasts.
 A cap table can assist with new hiring and option pool decisions, modelling new rounds of capital and accurately tracking ownership.
 An effective cap table must be able to keep track of every single transaction between your shareholders and the company.

 There’s no one way to create a cap table.
 However, an Excel spreadsheet is often a good starting point but as a company grows, a basic spreadsheet may not be enough.
 It can become very complicated very quickly, as you offer more options to new employees or take onboard more investors.
 Using a conventional format and common terms makes it easy for others to understand.